tzbob/s-mt-frp/README.md

 "smtfrp/examples" contains some small demo applications;

-- ```EasyHTML``` demonstrates how additional JavaScript modules can be defined,
 - ```TestGlitches``` demonstrates our glitch prevention when combining multiple external FRP networks,
 - ```EchoProg``` is the simplest example, a message is taken to the server anonymously and broadcasted to all connections,
 - ```BasicChatProg``` is a simple implementation of a chat application that shows improved networking performance using incremental behaviors,
-- ```ChatProg``` extends on the simple chat implementation and adds private messaging, this example displays the expressive power of our approach when dealing with connection identification,
-- ```TodoProg``` demonstrates a recommended architecture for a true multitier (i.e. client-server-database) applicatio
-- ```Demo``` demonstrates how a program written using our DSL is made available.
+- ```Demo``` demonstrates how a program written using our DSL is made available,
+- ```...``` we have plenty of other small examples, some which use the database API and some that demonstrate our use of incremental behaviors.

 ### Core